Class-Wise Federated Averaging for Efficient Personalization: C. Experimental Details

-\textbf{Implementations} \; The experiments are implemented using PyTorch 2.2 and conducted on a Google Cloud Platform (GCP) server with Intel Skylake CPUs (32 cores), 64GB memory, and four T4 GPUs running Ubuntu 20.04.
-The code for \texttt{cwFedAVG} is provided in the following GitHub repository: https://github.com/regulation-sakak/cwFedAvg.
+The experiments are implemented in PyTorch 2.4 and conducted on a server with two Intel Xeon Gold 6240R CPUs (96 cores total), 256GB memory, and two NVIDIA RTX A6000 GPUs running Ubuntu 22.04 LTS.

-\section{D \; Visualizations of the Influence of Weight Distribution Regularizer for the CIFAR-100 Practical Heterogeneous Setting}

-In the CIFAR-100 practical heterogeneous setting, a similar pattern to the CIFAR-10 practical heterogeneous setting can be observed.
-For client ID 11, there are approximately ten dominant classes.
-Figure \ref{fig:line_p_cifar100} demonstrates that the $\tilde{p}_{i,j}$ values of the dominant classes increase as the batch iterations progress.
-However, this increase is insufficient to resemble ${p}_{i,j}$.
-Thus, only a slight positive correlation can be observed in Figure \ref{fig:scatter_p_100}.
-With \texttt{WDR}, $\tilde{p}_{i,j}$ evolves like the CIFAR-10 practical heterogeneous setting (Figure \ref{fig:line_p_wdr_cifar100}).